dora-rs/dora-lerobot/robots/so100/CONFIGURING.md

 # Dora pipeline for teleoperated low-cost arm and episode recording for LeRobot

-AlexK Low Cost Robot is a low-cost robotic arm that can be teleoperated using a similar arm.
+SO-ARM100 is a low-cost robotic arm that can be teleoperated using a similar arm.
 This repository contains the Dora pipeline to manipulate the arms, the camera, and record/replay episodes with LeRobot.

 ## Configuring